Updated January 5, 2021

 So clearly, for older adults who can care for themselves – assisted living communities are a better financial choice.

 How Do I Choose A Nursing Home Or Assisted Living Facility?

 Choosing between a nursing home and assisted living facility for a senior loved one should not be taken lightly.
 Many family members or caretakers are in the position of trying to choose between placing their elderly loved one in a nursing home or an ALF.
 It’s not an easy decision but the more information you have on hand – the easier it can be.

 If you are leaning towards moving a loved one into assisted living or a nursing home, how do you know which is best for them?

 In this case, it’s not a matter of preference.
-The type of facility that is best suited for them really depends on the level of daily care your senior requires.
+The type of facility that is best suited for them really depends on their medical needs and the level of daily care your senior requires.